kubernetes-retired/service-catalog/docs/v1/api.md

     - my-zip-code-creds-conn-info
 ```

-## ServiceInstanceClaim - Multi Tenant
+## Multi Tenant / Shared Resources

-This example shows a `ServiceInstanceClaim` that references a `ServiceInstance`.
-The controller that executes this claim will only do a bind.
+The `ServiceInstanceClaim` and `ServiceInstanceBinding` resources are created
+to give an application multi-tenant, shared access to a backing resource.

+The developer should create a `ServiceInstanceClaim` resource, and the system
+should do the `bind` operation.
+It's assumed that an operator will have already
+created the `ServiceInstance` to which the `ServiceInstanceClaim` and
+`ServiceInstanceBinding` refers.

+### ServiceInstanceClaim

 ```yaml
 kind: ServiceInstanceClaim